jenziel/fitLit/README.md

 # FitLit
 ## 📝 Description
-FitLit is an app that displays a user's fitness data with graphs to encourage the user's health habits.
+FitLit is an app that displays a user's fitness data with graphs to encourage healthy habits.

+## Context
+FitLit is our first group project from Module 2 at Turing School of Software & Design.
+It was completed over the course of two weeks.
+During Week 1 we designed and built a fitness app from scratch.
+In Week 2 we went back and made our app more accessible by refactoring the HTML to be more semantic and read well with a screenreader.
+We added a drag and drop widget feature to our page so that a user can rearrange the cards on the page.

+### User Experience Design Process:

 At the start of the project we combined several design inspirations and came up with a wireframe for our User-Interface.

-We completed most of this project in paired programming sessions.
+We did usability testing to learn more about what parts of our site were unclear to first-time users and revised the html and css to be more legible.

+### Use of Web APIs:

 We learned to implement 3rd party javascript libraries including chart.js and SortableJS.

-## Context
-FitLit is our first group project from Module 2 at Turing School of Software & Design.
-With double the length of time we are normally alotted for a project, we had the opportunity to build an app from scratch and then implement feedback from instructors and usability testing.

-So far in this mod we've learned to make network requests and write our own unit tests.

-This project was our first chance to practice accessing and updating API data.
+This project was our first chance to practice accessing and updating API datasets using GET and POST requests.

-It was also our first chance to work on fine-tuning user experience based on usability test.

 ## Learning Goals and Objectives
 ### Week One: